irembekdemir/bbm103-python/README.md

 # Python Beginner Projects Collection

 Welcome to my Python playground!
 This repository is created as the repository of my coursework during HU CS/AI BBM101-103 journey.
-Later on I'll be adding new beginner friendly project.
+Later on I'll be adding new beginner friendly projects.
 Stay tuned!

 Each project focuses on clean code practices, logical data structures, and user-centric designs.